Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 - [Word](https://en.wikipedia.org/wiki/Microsoft_Word) | used to correct the grammar

-- [am I responsive?](http://ami.responsivedesign.is/) | used to look at the responsveness of the website and to present an introductory picture in the readme file
+- [am I responsive?](http://ami.responsivedesign.is/) | used to look at the responsiveness of the website and to present an introductory picture in the readme file

 - [W3C Markup Validation Service](https://validator.w3.org/) | used to check the validity of the HTML code